Bormio Italy 9th – 17th February 2O23

-Below you will find the FIS and Children’s race programmes for 2021.
-We have tried to take your feedback into account when planning this ever-popular competition, but it just isn’t possible to come up with an answer that will please everyone.
-Someone will always have to race first, and with so much to fit in there may be times when you find yourself spread a little thin, but our overall aim has always to be as open and inclusive as possible so that everyone can get the most out of what may for some people be their only on-snow competition in the season.
+In building our race programme we try to take your feedback into account when planning this ever-popular competition, but it just isn’t possible to come up with an answer that will please everyone.
+Someone will always have to race first, and with so much to fit in there may be times when you find yourself spread a little thin, but our overall aim is always to be as open and inclusive as possible so that everyone can get the most out of what may for some be their only on-snow competition in the season.

-For our youngest age groups we are once again able to offer three U10/12 races encompassing Giant Slalom on Tuesday, head-to-head parallel on Thursday and finally bringing our 2021 the competition to a close on Friday with a stubby Slalom race.
+For our youngest age groups we are again offering three U10/12 races encompassing Giant Slalom, individual head-to-head parallel (with qualification and knockout stages) and a stubby Slalom race.

 FIS Competition Programme